 My son is 10 years old.
 His biological has never been in the picture.
 When my son was 8 month's I met a man that adored him.
 Even though we are not together now he has been helping me with my son, takes him to school, spends weekends with him, everything a father should do.
 We were better as...
 Read more »

 It is nice that you are considering your son's well-being over your self-interest.
 Lawyers don't see that too often.
 You have a couple options.
 The best is to have this man adopt your son.
 We will need to locate the biological father to sign off on the adoption.
-There are other options if you...Read more »
+There are other...Read more »

 My husband cheated on me with another girl.
 She found out she's pregnant.
 Her and her husband doesn't want it.
 Her and her husband is willing to terminate their rights.
 She said when it's born she doesn't even want to hold it.
-I know for a fact it's my husband's baby.
-They can't afford to take care...
+I know for a fact it's my husband's baby....
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.